Financial Aid

 Federal Direct Loan Program

 The William D. Ford Direct Student Loan is for students who do not qualify for (or receive a limited amount of) grant and scholarship aid.
-This is a low, variable-interest rate loan that does not have to be repaid until after enrollment ceases.
+This is a low, variable-interest rate loan that does not have to be repaid until after enrollment ceases or the student is below half time enrollment.
 Subsidized loan funds are interest-free during college enrollment; however, the interest subsidy is available for a total of 3 years for students enrolled in a two-year associate degree program.
 The loan range is $200 to $10,500 per year.
 Students must demonstrate financial need for a subsidized Direct Loan.
 There is also an unsubsidized Direct Loan for students who do not demonstrate financial need.

 Federal Parent PLUS Loan (dependent students)